RaullPereira/Product-preview-card/README.md

-# Product-preview-card
-# Frontend Mentor
+# Frontend Mentor - Product preview card

-Page is on in: https://product-preview-card-bice.vercel.app/
+This is a solution to the product preview card on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.